 [Note: There will likely be no Meditation Q and A with Wendy Nash for February and March 2026.
 Perhaps consider it a type of delayed winter holiday break]

 In this thirty-ninth installment of the ongoing live series with Wendy Nash inquiring into meditation practice on and off the cushion we delve into Hiri and Ottappa.
-Hiri is often translated as moral shame and conscience.
+Hiri is often translated as moral shame, awe and conscience.
 Ottappa as moral fear, fear of wrongdoing, moral dread, compunction, respect.
 Together they are the bright Guardians of the World

 Wendy and I welcome all to engage with progressing towards clarifying and understanding Hiri and Ottappa from various teachings and from our own lives servings as foundational support for meditation practice and well being.
 And, in turn, how our meditation practice helps strengthen Hiri and Ottappa.